If your old roof is leaking beyond repair, replacing it with a shingle roof remains the most popular and cost effective option.

-Material prices for basic 3 tab composition shingles start at around $0.80 per square foot.
+Prices for basic 3 tab composition shingles start at $0.80 per square foot.

 Read our comparison guide on Timberline vs Landmark to get a better sense of what will work for your house.

-Designer or premium shingles run for $1 – 1.10+ per square foot.
+Designer or premium shingles cost $1 – 1.10+ per square foot.

 |3 – Tab (standard)||$25 – 30 / bundle or $75 – 90 / square|